-REUTERS ANNOUNCES RETRIEVAL SYSTEM FOR CABLE TV SUBSCRIBERS, BROADCAST MANAGEMENT/ENGINEERING MAGAZINE at 9, February 1975.
+Reuters Announces Retrieval System For Cable TV Subscribers, BROADCAST MANAGEMENT/ENGINEERING MAGAZINE at 9, February 1975.

-13. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc., Founder of Digits Corporation, and Executive Vice President and Chief Technology Officer of InfoSafe Systems, Inc. Publications including Fortune Magazine and ComputerWorld described Dr. Nagel as a "noted computer scientist" for his groundbreaking work 8-work that led to the inventions disclosed in the patents-in-suit.
+13. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc.,

+Founder of Digits Corporation, and Executive Vice President and Chief Technology Officer of

+InfoSafe Systems, Inc. Publications including Fortune Magazine and ComputerWorld

-&lt;sup>5 REUTERS TECHNICAL DEVELOPMENT CHRONOLOGY 1975-1979, THE BARON, July 13, 2015), http://thebaron.info/archives/technology/reuters-technical-development-chronology-1975-1979 (More than 10,000 units are eventually produced.
+&lt;sup>4 REUTERS TECHNICAL DEVELOPMENT CHRONOLOGY 1975-1979.
+THE BARON.
+July 13, 2015). http://thebaron.info/archives/technology/reuters-technical-development-chronology-1975-1979 (More than 10.000 units are eventually produced.
 It revolutionizes the Monitor product financials and field staffing and provides valuable cash flow for IDR.").

-&lt;sup>6 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
+&lt;sup>5 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
 The Monitor user configuration is a Digital Equipment Corporation PDP 8 with up to three display units."); REUTERS BLENDS CATV & COMPUTER SKILLS IN NEWS RETRIEVAL SYSTEM, DATA PROCESSING DIGEST at 12 (1975) ("Reuters has introduced in New York a high-speed information retrieval system for the investment community.
 The system was developed by Information Dissemination and Retrieval, Inc. (IDR), a Reuters subsidiary, and uses the high-speed transmission capacity of coaxial cable with television and computer technology.").

-&lt;sup>7 In addition to his work in private industry, Dr. Nagel served as a consultant to the Defense Advanced Research Projects Agency ("DARPA"), responsible for the development of emerging technologies used by the U.S. Department of Defense.
+&lt;sup>6 In addition to his work in private industry, Dr. Nagel served as a consultant to the Defense Advanced Research Projects Agency ("DARPA"), responsible for the development of emerging technologies used by the U.S. Department of Defense.
 Dr. Nagel was a designer of the Navy's Tactical Air Navigation System ("TACAN") and assisted in the development of the nuclear reactor that powers the Navy's Seawolf class of nuclear submarines.
 Dr. Nagel was also the developer of the Hot Well Liquid Level Control system that is a part of the control system of the nuclear power plant aboard the Seawolf, Defender and other submarines.